dancespiele/yew_assets/README.md

 ```
 SERVER_ADRESS=[SERVER_ADDRESS]:[PORT] // by default is 127.0.0.1:8080
 WASM_PATH=[PATH WHERE ARE YOUR WASM SOURCES] // by default is `app`
-ENV_BUILD=production // skip this variable will build in development mode skipin the optimization
+ENV_BUILD=production // skiping this variable will build in development mode without the optimization
 ```

 **Note**: remember not include `/` in the end of the path